$20.00 incl tax

 Conveniently organized into two parts, Part 1 includes pragmatics mini-lessons, community builders, drama games, and pronunciation activities.
-There are also lesson plans for producing a play (either fully-staged or as Reader’s Theater), as well as guidelines and activities for writing plays to use with (or without students,) and suggestions for integrating academic content.
-You’ll even find rubrics and evaluation schemes for giving notes and feedback.
+The book also has also lesson plans for producing a play (either fully-staged or as Reader’s Theater).
+There are also guidelines and activities for writing plays and suggestions for integrating academic content.
+Finally, rubrics and evaluation schemes assist in giving notes and feedback, or assessing performance.

 Part 2 includes 10 original monologues and scripts of varying lengths that can be photocopied and used in the classroom.
 Specifically designed to feature everyday language and high frequency social interactions, these scenes and sketches follow engaging plot arcs in which characters face obstacles and strive to achieve objectives.

-With a foreword by Ken Wilson, this book is a must-have for anyone interested in using the performing arts to help students become more confident and fluent speakers.
+With a foreword by Ken Wilson, this book is a must-have for anyone interested in drama activities and lesson plans.
+Help students become more confident and fluent speakers with The Drama Book.

 Free Resources and Previews